-Pan fried pork chops with mushroom gravy is the best comfort food meal for a chilly night.
-Tender pork, dredged in seasoned flour and smothered with pan gravy never fails to satisfy.
+Southern fried pork chops with mushroom gravy is the best comfort food meal for a chilly night.
+Tender pork, dredged in seasoned flour and smothered with pan gravy.
+It never fails to satisfy.

 First, I tried bone-in pork chops.
 I wasn’t too impressed.
 They took a little longer to cook than I wanted.
 Next time around, I tried battering and frying boneless pork chops.
 They were alright, but still a little too thick for what I was looking for.

 Finally, I decided to take those same boneless pork chops, hit them with a meat mallet until they were 1/4 of an inch thick, dredge them in seasoned flour and pan fry them.
-They were exactly the texture and flavor I was looking for, yet I still wanted just a little bit more.
-So, I decided to make a quick mushroom gravy to go along with them.
-One bite and I knew I had found my new favorite pan fried pork chop recipe.
+They cooked up quickly and were oh so flavorful.

-If you try this pan fried pork chops recipe, take a quick photo and come share the comfort food love with me on Instagram.
+If you try this Southern Fried Pork Chops Recipe, take a quick photo and come share the comfort food love with me on Instagram.
 Use the #lifesambrosia and I’ll feature it in my stories!

 Preheat oven to warm setting.

-Place pork chops between two pieces of plastic wrap (or wax paper or in a resealable plastic bag.
+Place pork chops between two pieces of plastic wrap (or wax paper or in a resealable plastic bag).
 Seal bag and hit the pork chops with a meat mallet until 1/4 inch thick.

 In one bowl beat egg.
 In a separate bowl combine flour and seasoning salt.